 The DS402 profile includes a state machine.
 The state machine covers the various states a drive can be in.
 These states include SWITCHED ON, FAULT, OPERATION ENABLE, etc…

-In turn, the current state of the drive is returned to the controller via the statusword.
-In this way, it is possible for the master control to monitor all drive axes in the case of multi-axis motion applications.
+In turn, the drive’s current state is returned to the controller via the statusword.
+In this way, the master control can monitor all drive axes in the case of multi-axis motion applications.

 Similarly, if the drive enters a fault state, it cannot be immediately run again.
 Rather, the fault must be cleared by first going into a FAULT RESET state – this can be done over the controlword.

 CiA 402 outlines basic operating Modes used in motion control applications.
 These Modes include Profile Positioning Mode, Velocity Mode, Torque Mode, Homing Mode, etc.